 We’ve done it.
 Nobody thought we could do it, but we’ve finally done it—the most bold, the most daring, the most innovative thing a music magazine could do at this specific point in time: we made a top albums of the decade list.

 In all honesty, most of our writers do not have a musical background, and as such, can’t critique music from a technical perspective—how many different ways can you write about how a synth sounds, after all?—but we do know this.
 We listen to a $#!& ton of music.
 We gather together in a tiny room every single Wednesday to nerd out about it.
 And we spent a lot of time in said tiny room arguing about our albums of the decade.
 So, rambling about music is kind of our forté.

 So, without further ado, Tufts’ most reputable—and honestly, the only relevant—music publication presents: the most incoherent list of the decade.
 We corraled our staff members to each select their personal album of the decade and tell us a little bit about what made it decade-defining to them.
 Sure, they may not all be boundary-pushing, ahead of their time, or genre-defining, but they hold a special place in our writers’ hearts.
 It may not be a Pitchfork-quality list, but dammit, it means a lot to us.

-Melisma has survived on this campus for over six years now—long enough to cross over from one decade to the next.
+Melisma has survived on this campus for over seven years now—long enough to cross over from one decade to the next.
 And we hope that in 2030, long after all of our current team members have all graduated, that we’ll be reading a best of the 2020s list published by another small team of pretentious Melismaniacs.
 Until then though, we hope you enjoy this glimpse of our decade.